pravinkedia/CP4DAWSCLONE/README.md

 Cloning from the Source OCP/CP4D cluster and Reinstate to new OCP cluster has the following steps.

+## New Developments and Enhancements

+### 11-03-2021
+1. We now have option to pass this as a login/Token or OC user/password options in the clone and reinstate tool.
+2. The logs are now stored on S3

 ## CLONE

 ### Pre-requisites for Cloning